droididan/dart_extensions/README.md

 ## Flutter Extensions

 ### Widget extensions
-In the example we can see how in a clean way we added round corners, added a nice shadow, align, and added gestures That's just the tip of the iceberg, expect to see very cool stuff soon.
+So now we can just add round corners, shadows, align, and added gestures to our `Widgets` without the crazy water-fall effect. awesome!
+That's just the tip of the iceberg, expect to see very cool stuff soon.
 ```dart
 class Home extends StatefulWidget {